 Having amazing teachers is the most important piece to having an amazing school.
 We hope you are able to meet and get to know our teachers.
 We've supplied a short bio here in order for you to get an idea of the staff at the school.

-James Kiai Mukundi
+James Kiai Mukundi (assistant teacher)

 James has a Bachelor’s degree in Education from Nairobi University and has been teaching English in Kenya, Ethiopia, and Djibouti for six years.
 James believes teaching from Kindergarten up is about more than simply learning ABC’s or 123’s.
 James says, “School is a platform for leading by example, an opportunity to instill good discipline, patience, humility, and laughter.”

 Mariam has a number of post-graduate certificates and a high-school diploma.
 She grew up in Djibouti and is well placed to understand the linguistic and cultural issues of the local context.
 She will be assisting Ms. Neys in the PreK - K classroom this year.

 [add bio here]